 - investigating the impact of telephone and online alcohol sales,

 - reviewing the impact of the licensing system on the public health

 - pressing the UK Government to enable Scotland to protect children and young people from pre-9pm TV advertising

 - a national marketing campaign to promote the revised CMO weekly drinking guidelines and work to raise awareness of the link between alcohol use and cancer

 - reviewing the national programme of delivering Alcohol Brief Interventions (ABIs) including efforts to assess their quality.

-A Community Licensing Toolkit (external download) has been produced by Alcohol Focus Scotland for anyone who would like to have a say on how alcohol impacts on their community.
-Alcohol Focus Scotland have also designed a Licensing Resource Pack for professionals involved in Scotland’s licensing system.
+A Community Licensing Toolkit (external site) has been produced by Alcohol Focus Scotland for anyone who would like to have a say on how alcohol impacts on their community.
+Alcohol Focus Scotland have also designed a Licensing Resource Pack (external site) for professionals involved in Scotland’s licensing system.